Dual Diagnosis Treatment Columbus, GA

 East Alabama Mental Health Center Opelika Addiction Center - 27.3 miles from Columbus, GA

-East Alabama Mental Health Center Opelika Addiction Center is a dual diagnosis treatment center in Opelika, Alabama that provides treatment services for alcohol or drug addiction and mental health disorders that include personality disorders as well as anorexia.
+East Alabama Mental Health Center Opelika Addiction Center is a dual-diagnosis treatment center in Opelika, Alabama that provides treatment for substance abuse and mental health disorders that include mood disorders as well as schizophrenia.

 Address: 2300 Center Hills Drive, Opelika, AL 36801 in Lee County